moonbitlang/moonbit-course/course3/course_en.md

 - Sometimes, we have data with the following characteristics:
     - The data is ordered.
     - The data can be duplicated.
-    - The quantity of data is uncertain.
+    - The data can vary in length.
 - For example:
     - Words in a sentence: [ `"Words"` `"in"` `"a"` `"sentence"` ]
     - DNA sequence: [`G` `A` `T` `T` `A` `C` `A`]